xshyamx/graphviz-dot-mode/README.md

 Supports

-- Xref navigation of component definitions & references
+- Xref navigation of node definitions & references within the same file
 - Generating png preview files using the `dot` executable

 Adds the following keybindings